VIRTUAL WINDOWS! FURTHER COMPUTER ADVENTURES

 My existing system, working well but with some drawbacks

 I have been able to continue to run Serif PagePlus on the studio laptop.
 I have disconnected this laptop from the Internet because of the security problems everyone is now experiencing with Windows 11.
-It is rather inconvenient having to do all the desktop publishing work in the studio, and I really wanted to be able to work on things on the main HP laptop in the comfort of the sitting room.
+It is rather inconvenient having to do all the desktop publishing work in the studio, and I really wanted to be able to work on things on the main HP laptop in the comfort of the sitting room, and also to have everything under one roof, as it were – photos, photo editing, desktop publishing, transferring media between computer and phone.

 Virtual machines (VMs)